ziul-bio/Protegrin-1_Slay_and_ML/README.md

 Some changes were applied in the pipeline to fit the new data.

-Here we describe all the steps required to reproduce the analysis on the paper "Deep mutational scanning and machine learning reveal sequence-structure-function relationships related to antimicrobial peptide membrane selectivity", Author Justin R. Randall.
+Here we describe all the steps required to reproduce the analysis on the paper "Deep mutational scanning and machine learning uncover antimicrobial peptide features driving membrane selectivity", Author Justin R. Randall.

 ## Workflow

-This work flow is divided in 3 parts, get counts, differencial expression analysis and compute changes in the peptides.
+This work flow is divided in 2 parts, part1 - Deep mutational scanning and part2 - machine learning.

 ### Get Counts